-Boswellia serrata  🚱 India
+Boswellia serrata

 The demand and price for the oil is stable.
-Consistent high demand for the oil can The harvest season has ended and the crop be expected in the market.
-Last season was good.
-The oil and crop's resins are both saw a strong oil price.
-In the short term used by the fragrance and pharmaceutical the price could increase, but will mostly industry.
-North, central and south-west remain stable.
-Once restrictions are lifted India are home to this wild tree. production will resume.
+The harvest season has ended and the crop was good.
+The oil and crop's resins are both used by the fragrance and pharmaceutical industry.
+North, central and south-west India are home to this wild tree.